 Read more on why Cavallini Middle School football players wanted to invent a STEAM solution to keep students safe while playing sports.

 Project Description: Developed a rooftop hatch with an integrated SOS alert that allows residents to safely escape through the attic and signal rescuers during hurricane floods

-On making a difference: “I think that all families deserve the gift of life and not die because of something [like a natural disaster] they had no part in creating.” – Ondreka M., Middle School Student
+On making a difference: “I think that all families deserve the gift of life and not die because of something they had no part in creating.” – Ondreka M., Middle School Student

 Read more on Clear Creek Middle School students’ solution for saving lives.

 On making a difference: “Here in Nebraska fishing and agriculture is a way of life for many.
 Therefore, finding ways to limit the pollutants that we add back into the water supply is very important here at home.
 Beyond a local view this affects all of us globally.” — Adam M., High School Senior